-Expanding physical interfaces beyond the simple start/stop button from the initial design phase is one direction to improve the project in future work.
+Physical interfaces are another area of future expansion and development.
 Requests have been made, for example, to add a dial for controlling lamp brightness.
 This was avoided in the prototyping phase because it would add parts to the bill of materials and create additional potential points of failure in the wiring.
-Any added physical interface will increase build complexity so they should be motivated by actual difficulties that artists face while using the printer.